korigod/mavlink-rfcs/text/0002-mav-frames-revision.md

 So the behavior of frames for positions and for velocities is not always the same, which is confusing and should be avoided.
 The naming pattern is unclear:

 * it uses three fields (`LOCAL` or `BODY`, `OFFSET` or not, `NED` or `ENU`) to describe in fact two entities: frame of reference translation (origin) and rotation.
 Futhermore, rotation is somehow defined by combination of `LOCAL`/`BODY` and `NED`/`ENU` which is excessive;
-* `BODY` frames are not always aligned with respect to vehicle orientation;
+* `BODY` frames are not always aligned with respect to the vehicle orientation;
 * `NED` doesn't really mean anything except direction of z axis, e.g. `MAV_FRAME_BODY_OFFSET_NED` is not NED-oriented.

 Both `_OFFSET_` frames are not supported by PX4 firmware at all, while `MAV_FRAME_BODY_NED` is supported only for velocity setpoints (where it acts as Forward-Right-Down oriented frame, not NED).